rzhou1/FraudDetection/README.md

   Figure 1.
 ROC curves for fraud detection modeled by RandomForest and XGBoost.

   To evaluate the importance / usefulness of features extracted, we output feature importances from both models.
 As shown in Table 3, the extracted features are almost listed as the top 10 most important features in both models, suggesting that they are well learned by machine learning models.
 In real business world, there are always a tradeoff between computation speed and model accuracy due to the big amount of data.
 Can we select a few most important features for modeling to get comparable results as models built with full features?
 We re-built the RandomForest and XGBoost models using their top 15 most important features.
-Surprisingly and favorably, as shown in Table 2, there are almost no penalty with less features.
+Surprisingly and favorably, as shown in Table 2, there are almost no penalty with less_but_the_most_important features.

 |Rank|RandomForest|XGBoost|
 |:---:|:---:|:---:|